About the TradeByte category

 3. Add any request parameters needed to subscribe to the entity (optional, but path and query properties should exist, you can leave them as empty objects).

-4. You can optionally add a transformer to transform the request parameters into something you need.
+4. You can additionally add a transformer to manipulate the request parameters into something you need.

 5. Select the Tradebyte HTTP Client to use.